openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 The external grader polls the XQueue through a RESTful interface at a regular interval.
 When the external grader receives a submission, it runs the tests on it, then pushes the response back to XQueue through the RESTful interface.
 XQueue then delivers the response to the edX Learning Management System.

-[INTERFACE DETAILS NEEDED?]

 ==================
 Push Mode
 ==================

-In Push mode, XQueue actively pushes student submissions to the external grader, which passivily waits for the next submission to grade.
+In Push mode, XQueue actively pushes student submissions to the external grader, which passively waits for the next submission to grade.
 When the external grader receives a submission, it runs the tests on it, then synchronously delivers the graded response back to the XQueue.
 XQueue then delivers the response to the edX Learning Management System.

 ============================